-A new roadway connection is strongly encouraged between Sheridan Road/Briarcliff Road and Mount Mariah Road as part of future redevelopment to provide better local access within the area and a southeast route that can serve as a local roadway alternative to traveling through the North Druid Hills Road and Briarcliff Road intersection.
-A trail connection also is proposed through the Subarea to provide access from nearby areas to Elwyn John Wildlife Sanctuary.
-The exact alignment of this new connection and trail requires additional analysis and likely will be determined as part of future redevelopment.
+A trail connection also is proposed through the Subarea to provide access from nearby areas to Kittredge Park.
+The exact alignment of this new trail requires additional analysis and likely will be determined as part of future redevelopment.
 Extending the park to the west along the creek corridor should also be considered to create more greenspace and provide additional connectivity.
+The 2010 Kittredge Park Master Plan, shown below, envisions much of what is there today and plans for future preservation of open space.